Nicholas Merrill

 Nicholas Merrill is an American system administrator, computer programmer, and entrepreneur.
 He is the founder of Calyx Internet Access, an Internet and hosted service provider founded in 1995, and of the non-profit Calyx Institute.
 He was the first person to file a constitutional challenge against the National Security Letters statute in the USA PATRIOT Act and consequently the first person to have a National Security Letter gag order completely lifted.
-In 2025, Merrill left the Calyx Institute.
+In 2025, Merrill left the Calyx Institute and founded Phreeli, a privacy-focused cellular phone provider.

 Challenging the National Security Letter: Doe v.
 Ashcroft

 After receiving a National Security Letter (NSL) from the FBI, he sued the FBI and Department of Justice and became the plaintiff in the lawsuit Doe v.
 Ashcroft (filed April 9, 2004 in the United States) filed on behalf of a formerly unknown ISP owner by the American Civil Liberties Union and the New York Civil Liberties Union against the U.S. federal government.

 The letter—on FBI letterhead—requested that Merrill provide 16 categories of "electronic communication transactional records," including e-mail address, account number and billing information.
 Most of the other categories remain redacted by the FBI.

-Merrill never complied with the FBI's National Security Letter request, and eventually—several years into the lawsuit—the FBI decided it no longer wanted the information it had demanded and dropped its demand for records.
+Merrill never complied with the FBI's National Security Letter request, and eventually—several years into the lawsuit—the FBI decided it no longer needed the information it had demanded and dropped its demand for records.
 However, for several years after dropping the demand, the FBI continued to prevent Merrill from publicly speaking about the NSL, consulting an attorney, or even from being publicly identified as the recipient of the NSL.

 Because National Security Letters are accompanied by an open-ended, lifelong gag order, Merrill was unable to be identified in court papers as the plaintiff in the case and instead was referred to as "John Doe".
 As the years passed and the person who held the office of Attorney General changed, the case was renamed from Doe v.
 Ashcroft to Doe v.
 Gonzales, and then to Doe v.
 Mukasey, and finally Doe v.
 Holder.
 In fact, in 2007 The Washington Post made an exception to its policy against anonymous op-eds to publish an editorial by Merrill because of the gag order.